department-of-veterans-affairs/vets-website/content/pages/families-caregivers/index.md

 [Find out what to expect at a memorial service](/burials-and-memorials/what-to-expect-at-a-funeral/). <br>

 #### Survivor and Dependent Benefits
-If you’re the surviving spouse, child, or parent of a Servicemember or Veteran, you may also qualify for tax-free monetary benefits and help paying for the funeral service.
+If you’re the surviving spouse, child, or parent of a Servicemember or Veteran, you may also qualify for tax-free monetary benefits and help paying for the funeral.
 [Find out if you qualify for burial allowances and survivor compensation](/burials-and-memorials/survivor-and-dependent-benefits/).

-If you’re the surviving spouse, child, or parent of a Servicemember who died in the service of their country or a Reservist or National Guardsman who died while on duty, you may qualify for bereavement counseling.
+If you’re the surviving spouse, child, or parent of a Servicemember who died while serving their country or a Reservist or National Guardsman who died while on duty, you may qualify for bereavement counseling.
 [Find out if you qualify for free bereavement counseling](/burials-and-memorials/bereavement-counseling/).
 <br>

 <span id="housing-assistance">